Write a Transaction Function

 If you've followed the Define a Resource tutorial, you will have the basic building blocks to write a transaction function.
 Visit the "LEARN" section to read up on applications and the different interface function types.

-.
-Here, we will write functions which will ultimately initialize our Resource and build the transaction necessary to create the Resource.
-Essentially, this is achieve in 5 consecutive steps.
-We first write a function prepareTransaction
+file.
+Here, we will write two functions which will ultimately initialize our resource and build the transaction necessary to create the resource.
+We first write a function mkHelloWorldTransaction

 which passes back an object of type Transaction